 Fact: Most parking lots and nearby businesses in Pittsburgh and all across Pennsylvania have surveillance cameras.
 A skilled parking lot accident lawyer in Pittsburgh will help you obtain access to the footage showing your car accident.

 The process of determining liability for parking lot accident is no different from the process of determining liability for car crashes on public roads and highways.
 However, it is important to understand that both the police and insurance companies play a major role in determining who is at fault in any type of motor vehicle accident, and given that the police are not involved in the vast majority of parking lot accidents, determining fault in your accident may be complicated.

 Make sure you get a free consultation from a skilled car accident lawyer before notifying your insurance company about the parking lot crash.
 Insurers have plenty of dishonest and fraudulent tactics to minimize and deny personal injury and property damage claims.
-Do not become one of thousands of Americans who get fooled by insurance companies every year.
+Do not become one of the thousands of Americans who get fooled by insurance companies every year.